TSEpic Race Rules and Procedures

 Cutoff times are in place for the safety of participants and the TSEpic staff.
 Cutoff times may be modified for all participants at any time for any reason deemed appropriate by the promoters.
 Participants who do not arrive prior to a designated cutoff time will be considered scored as DNF for that stage.
 They will be ineligible for finisher’s and daily prizes but can continue to ride the remaining stages.
 If a participant does not continue to ride on subsequent days for any reason, they must notify TSEpic staff.

 Teams or racers that cannot continue a stage or the event, for whatever reason, must immediately inform the TSEpic staff.
-This can be done at the start and finish area and at designated checkpoints.
+This can be done at the start and finish areas, Race HQ and at designated checkpoints.

 Help of Other Racers in an Emergency